secretGeek/devShop/readme.md

 Not yet implemented:

-- upskilling people
+- upskilling people 📕 📗
 - training people to increase their efficiency
 - giving them 'automated' skills so they can sometimes grab cards for themselves.
 - achievements and goals
 - having animated people instead of simple boxes
 - ☕ coffee and donuts 🍩
+- 🐶 dogs and cats 😸
 - inflation. (i.e. things will cost more and be higher stakes as the game progresses.)
-- (People will get faster as you increase their skills, but jobs will be bigger... thus creating a steady state, a hedonic treadmill, a red queen's race.)
+- (People will get faster as you increase their skills, but jobs will be bigger... thus creating a steady state, a hedonic treadmill, a red queen's race 👑.)

 ## Tips